qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/getting-started-with-jupyterlab.md

 ![Jupyterhub server selection](/_media/jupyterhub_server_selection.png){width="70%"}

 * Run the sync script to setup your working environment for the workshop.
-Open a Terminal in JupyterLab and run the follwing:
+Open a Terminal in JupyterLab and run the following:

     ```
     $ /home/jovyan/shared/QGreenland/sync.sh